 There are three key training courses school staff who have a duty of care for your child need to complete.

 - ensure they have an understanding of epilepsy, the types of seizures and how to read an Epilepsy Management Plan (EMP)

 - understand the types of medication used to treat a seizure and the Emergency Medication Management Plan (EMMP)

-- be confident they can administer medication to a student, specific to their EMMP
+- be confident they can apply medication to a student, specific to their EMMP.

 You can also complete training to understand epilepsy better and to be confident yourself to administer medication if your child requires it.
 You first complete the course – An Introduction to Understanding and Managing Epilepsy.